Bartolome Vicente Bacarro: Military career

+Throughout his military career in the Philippine Army, Bacarro first served his junior years in units under the command of the 5th Infantry Division in Isabela, where he was deployed amidst the rising incursions between the Army and the New People's Army in the province from 1988 to 1995.
+He also later served as an administrative commander, intelligence commander and operations commander of various units in the Army, and later served at the Civil-Military Operations Office and as a Secretary of the Army Staff.
+Bacarro also served under the Filipino Contingent on the UNGCI before being named as the spokesperson of the Philippine Army in November 2004, and was later named as the Chief of the Public Affairs Office.
+Bacarro later served as the Internal Auditor of the Armed Forces of the Philippines and Chief of Staff of the 4th Infantry Division in 2014 before serving as the Army Chief of Staff for Operations, OG3.
+Bacarro also assumed command of the 502nd Infantry Brigade, of the 2nd Infantry Division, and of the Cadet Corps of the Philippine Military Academy.

 Commandant of Cadets

 On September 18, 2019, Philippine Military Academy plebe Darwin Dormitorio was declared dead on arrival at the Fort del Pilar Hospital in Baguio due to injuries sustained from hazing at the academy.
-Separate investigations by the Inspector General of the Armed Forces of the Philippines and by the Secretary of Justice Menardo Guevarra and National Bureau of Investigation ensued.
-Bacarro, together with the Philippine Military Academy Superintendent, Lieutenant General Ronnie Evangelista, tendered his resignation "in the military tradition of command responsibility".
+Separate investigations by the inspector general of the Armed Forces of the Philippines and by the secretary of justice Menardo Guevarra and National Bureau of Investigation ensued.
+Bacarro, together with the Philippine Military Academy superintendent, Lieutenant General Ronnie Evangelista, tendered his resignation "in the military tradition of command responsibility".
 Charges were filed against the two generals, but were cleared by Baguio Prosecutors for lack of probable cause.

 Southern Luzon Command

 On July 25, 2021, Bacarro replaced retiring Lieutenant General Antonio Parlade Jr. as commander of the Southern Luzon Command.

 Representative Rufus Rodriguez of the 2nd District of Cagayan de Oro, the hometown of Cadet Darwin Dormitorio, appealed to recall the appointment of Bacarro and urged the Department of Justice to review the general's exoneration, specifically against the Anti-Hazing Act of 1995 that holds responsible those who could have prevented hazing activities but have not done so.